Here you will find COVID-19 and heat event resources to support Indigenous peoples and communities in B.C.

 Back to top

-You can determine how and when to use these tools while supporting your family’s overall physical and mental health.
-These tools will help everyone be safer from COVID-19 and other illnesses, and they are even more important if you are at higher risk of severe illness from COVID-19.
+You can decide how and when to use these tools while making sure you are supporting your overall physical and mental health.
+For example, you may apply more tools if you are at higher risk of serious illness.

 When Sam fell sick with COVID-19, they self-isolated for the number of days recommended by public health.
 Sam stayed in their room as much as possible and wore a mask when taking care of their kids and Grandma.